SoC-Arch-polito/cnt21/README.md

 It's important to specify that all the previous commands are send in a specific manner, so that the controller on the LCD can understand if them.
 Commands are sent as 4 bytes, where the first and the second byte of the initial command are split and duplicated in 4 bytes and then an or logic operation is performed to set the backlight and if the display is enabled.

 Starting from a defined location on the 16x2 matrix, characters can be sent one by one by sending their byte representation.
-In order to make the simulated environment complete, a simulated LCD has been developed in C\# with the Mono framework that is an open source implementation of Microsoft's .NET Framework.
+In order to make the simulated environment complete, a simulated LCD has been developed in C# with the Mono framework that is an open source implementation of Microsoft's .NET Framework.
 In this way, Form can be directly created from the C# of the custom peripheral.
 An image is loaded as background and each of the 16x2 characters are manged as a 5x8 dot matrix.
 In the .cs definition of the peripheral there is a map that converts all ASCII characters from into the 5x8 matrix representation.

-In this case, the LCD I$^2$C protocol has been implemented 1:1, accordingly to the specification.
+In this case, the LCD I2C protocol has been implemented 1:1, accordingly to the specification.
 Not only the normal chars has been implemented but, since a normal LCD display has an internal memory that allows to store up to 5x8 custom char definition, the simulator and the firmware has been enhanced with this additional feature.